pseudocc/pwa-1024/README.md

 # PWA-1024

-Use Turborepo + Vite to create a PWA 1024 Game.
+Use Monorepo + Vite.js to create a PWA 1024 Game.